Coconut Shrimp Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-Learn how to make my coconut shrimp with a handful of ingredients and get crispy, crackly, succulent shrimp every time!
+This coconut shrimp recipe needs a handful of ingredients and yields crispy, crackly, succulent shrimp every time.
 It takes just 10 minutes.

 coconut shrimp with coconut shrimp sauce.